Updated on September 6, 2022

 Potential Complications of Sjogren's Syndrome

-The most significant complication of Sjogren's syndrome involves the mouth and eyes.
+The most significant complications of Sjogren’s syndrome involve the mouth and eyes.
 They include:

 • Dental cavities.
 Occur due to reduced saliva that fights most bacteria in your mouth.

 • Yeast infections.
-People who have Sjogren's syndrome are prone to oral yeast infection (oral thrush).
+People with Sjogren’s syndrome are prone to oral yeast infection (oral thrush).

 • Vision problems.
-Sensitivity to light and friction due to dry eyes can lead to corneal damage or blurred vision.
+Sensitivity to light and friction due to dry eyes can lead to corneal damage or blurry vision.

 Complications that affect other body parts include: